OpenTreeOfLife/phylesystem-api/docs/vcs_strategy.md

-Currently the source data for OpenTree consists of a collection of JSON files (which are in the NexSON format) which live in the [treenexus](https://github.com/OpenTreeOfLife/treenexus) Github repo.
+Currently the source data for OpenTree consists of a collection of JSON files (which are in the NexSON format) which live in the [phylesystem](https://github.com/OpenTreeOfLife/phylesystem) Github repo.
-There is also a [treenexus_test](https://github.com/OpenTreeOfLife/treenexus_test) repo to use in testing, since the treenexus repo is quite large.
+There is also a [phylesystem_test](https://github.com/OpenTreeOfLife/phylesystem_test) repo to use in testing, since the phylesystem repo is quite large.

-NOTE: The name "treenexus" will be deprecated soon and changed to something less confusing, since the repo does not contain files in the NEXUS format.
+NOTE: The name "phylesystem" will be deprecated soon and changed to something less confusing, since the repo does not contain files in the NEXUS format.

 # Code repository